cmiltiadis/kaymakkin/Recipes/Tahini dip.md

   - CY
 ---
 # About
-This is a [[Recipe|recipe]] for tahini dip, a vegan, easy-to-make nutritious dip, popular in Cyprus and the Levant.
+This is a [recipe](Recipe.md) for tahini dip, a vegan, easy-to-make nutritious dip, popular in Cyprus and the Levant.
 # Ingredients
 1. Tahini paste
 2. Lemons